One Direction singer Liam Payne dies aged 31 – DW – 10/17/2024

 Police release 911 transcript

-Police later released a transcript of the 911 call for help, where the caller from the hotel says that a guest is "breaking the whole room" when he's conscious.
+Police later released a transcript of the 911 call for help, where the caller from the hotel says that an "intoxicated" guest is "breaking the whole room" when he's conscious.

 "And we need you to send someone urgently because, well, I don't know if the guest's life is at risk.
 He is in a room with a balcony," the caller said.